-Day 13: Westward From Doswell to Mineral
+Day 13: Doswell to Mineral

 I slept for about nine hours last night, a much needed rest after the 52 mile ride the day before.
 Kathleen had to leave so we bid farewell.
-I had a super fruity cereal that had raisins and cranberries, along with a cup of orange juice and a cup of coffee.
+I had a fruity cereal that had raisins and cranberries, along with a cup of orange juice and a cup of coffee.
 Dave even added more fruits to his cereal.
 No wonder he’s so healthy at the age of 82!

 I hope to get a good night’s rest and that my clothes will be dry for tomorrow’s ride.